witchdocsec/dislog.py/README.md

 # dislog.py
-you probably shouldn't log deleted discord messages I wrote cos I was bored
+you probably shouldn't log deleted discord messages I wrote this cos I was bored
 a bot that logs discord messages on a server. deleted or all

 # useage